• Skip to main content

 How to Slice Feta Cheese Bites

-As I have written before, if you can, use the Bulgarian sheep milk feta cheese sold in a big chunk and in brine.
+If you can, use the Bulgarian sheep milk feta cheese sold in a big chunk and in brine.
 It is creamier than any Greek feta, tastes better and does not crumble as easily.
 Sometimes it can be on the salty side, so be sure to taste it first.
 If it is too salty replace the brine with cold water and wait for the salt to transition into the water.

 The size of the bites is totally up to you.
 If you prefer crispier pieces opt for smaller bites and expect to use a little extra egg wash, Panko crumbs and flour.